HungryHowies/zitadel-mirror-setup-and-execution/README.md

 ```
 vi defaults.yaml
 ```
-Add the following to defaults.yaml file
+Add the following to defaults.yaml file this is to setup CockRoachDB.
 ```
 Log:
   Level: info # ZITADEL_LOG_LEVEL